DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 * Every certificate has a "thumbprint", which is just a SHA-1 hash of the encoded certificate data.
 This thumbprint is unique among certificates.
-  The way the Validate callout checks for certificate trust is via these thumbprints.
-You must configure `accept-thumbprints` to use the Validate callout.
+  The way the Validate callout checks for certificate trust is via these thumbprints. `accept-thumbprints` is required; You must configure it when using the Validate callout.

 * The maximum lifetime is computed from the asserted (and probably signed) Timestamp, by computing the difference between the Created and the Expires times.
 With this property, you can configure the policy to reject a signature that has a lifetime greater, say, 5 minutes.

+* There is a wssec_error variable that gets set when the validation check fails.
+  It will give you some additional information about the validation failure.

 See [the example API proxy included here](./bundle) for a working example of these policy configurations.